 Where the design community meets.

 Founder at Ueno.
-Joined about 2 years ago
+Joined over 2 years ago

 We're in the middle of restructuring the case study creation process.

 Here's the structure we are rolling out: http://b.ueno.is/37b44bf7d603